SurendraReddy33/Gen_AI_Dev_Practice/Master-Class-Article/masterclass-Tokens_Embeddings_Vectors_FAISS_Mongo.md

 ---

-## Section 4: 🔍 Examples of Embedding Use Cases

-- **Semantic Search**: Matching user queries to similar content
-- **Intent Recognition**: Understanding user goals in chatbots
-- **Question Answering**: Embedding both context and query for retrieval
-- **Clustering**: Grouping similar texts together
-- **Anomaly Detection**: Comparing embeddings to identify outliers

----

-## Section 5: 🤗 Using Hugging Face for Embeddings (with GPT and Transformers)
+## Section 4: 🤗 Using Hugging Face for Embeddings (with GPT and Transformers)

 ```python
 from transformers import GPT2Tokenizer, GPT2Model